asadsidd16/FetchDogAdoption/README.md

 # 🐶 Dog Explorer App

 > **Find, filter, and sort your favorite dogs!
-Like any available dogs and match with you next mans best friend!**
+Like available pups and match with your next best friend!**

 ## Features